OthankQ/100-days-of-code/r1-log.md

 ### R1D39
 Finished the bio and projects page for my portfolio site!
 Went over dot notation and bracket notation in 'Javascript: Understanding the Weird Parts' lecture.

+### R1D40
+Finished my portfolio site and deployed it using Github Pages!
+The contents still needs a lot of work but it felt great to have a site deployed under my own domain name!